 2. Sprawl Of The Port Orleans Riverside Resort

 The reason Port Orleans Riverside has multiple bus stops is that it’s a big sprawling resort which can mean lots of extra walking to get to lobby and dining options.
 You can avoid the extra walking by paying for a preferred room location.
 It’s definitely something to consider when pricing out resort options.

 3. Crowded Food Court at Disney’s Port Orleans Resort

 The food court and dining area were crazy crowded our first evening and on several mornings at breakfast time.
-It definitely feels smaller than the ones I’ve seen at Pop Century and Coronado Springs.
+The food court definitely feels smaller than the ones I’ve seen at Pop Century and Coronado Springs.
 One morning we couldn’t find a table and had to bring breakfast back to the room.

 I hope to check out Riverside’s sister property, Disney’s Port Orleans French Quarter soon.
-The French Quarter’s more compact size does help with some of the things I disliked but not at the cost of things I did really like about Port Orleans Riverside.
+The French Quarter’s more compact size may help with some of the things I disliked about the Port Orleans Riverside location.